AP Applications: How to Prepare for Domain 2: Managing an Organisation

 Getting a helicopter view of your career to date is important as you progress to management level in your career.
 Noticing how you have developed, learned, adapted and now, help others in their careers - will not only give you evidence for the application process but also, it will build your confidence in yourself as a teacher.

-Other posts from this series:
+Other posts in this series:

-* In my free guide ‘Secret Career Stories For Senior Leadership Goals’ - I break down the stories that you’ll need to sell yourself (in a gentle way) in your interview.
+* In my free guide ‘Secret Career Stories For Senior Leadership Roles’ - I break down the stories that you’ll need to sell yourself (in a gentle way) in your interview.
 You can download it👉 here.

 Categories